framer/monobase/readme.md

 - **Visible** - A wrapper that hides the content if offscreen.
 - **Unsplash** - An unsplash random image element.

+#### SSL on localhost

+Monobase uses ssl / https on localhost.
+By default you'll have to click some warning away everytime.
+To make ssl work on localhost you can install mkcert

+- `brew install mkcert`
+- `mkcert -install`
+- Restart your browser

 #### Gotchas

 - On a page or component edit the current page and every component in the `project/components` will be reloaded.
 So make sure every file you'd like to use with autoreload is in either the `project/pages` or `project/components` folder.